-Because the following PageSeeder objects are easy to edit, they will help to keep the cost and time required to prototypes down:
+Because these PageSeeder objects are straightforward to edit, they help to keep the cost and time required to prototypes down:

-- Built-in document types (e.g. default and references)
+- Built-in document types (for example, default and references).

 Then, crystallize constraints into more rigid structures

-It’s easy to shift markup, but all structure should exist in some form.
-Markup that prototypes quickly like a paragraph label or even a ‘bold’ format, can be changed to something more permanent in production.
+It’s not difficult to shift markup, but all structure should exist in some form.
+Markup that prototypes quickly, like a paragraph label or even a ‘bold’ format, can be changed to something more permanent in production.
 Examples of more permanent objects are the following:

 - 1 actor = 1 member account

-Remember that every XLink is associated with a member, making them a good device for any task that will benefit from knowing who performed the task.
+Remember that every XLink is associated with a member, making them a good device for any task that benefits from knowing who performed the task.
 Examples of this are:

 Groups can be used to filter content.
 They are also a way to logically group members.

-- Do not put members in the same group if they cannot view the same data (document, comment, etc.)
+- Don’t put members in the same group if they cannot view the same data (for example, document, comment).

 Roles filter functionality.

-- Assigns roles to members to reflect their permissions
+- Assign roles to members to reflect their permissions, for example: